amarillier/KrankyBearTimer/README.md

 ## Features

-Basic list - see help in the app for more detail
+Basic list - see help in the app for more detail - this is a countdown timer
 * Ad hoc time settable in 5 minute steps
 * Bio break timer 10 minutes
 * Lunch break timer 60 minutes